rapyuta-robotics/RapyutaSimulationPlugins/docs/source/external_devices/character.rst

 The general action is an interface to execute actions specific to the actor.
 The argument to the general action is a JSON string, which is parsed and the action is implemented in child classes.

+BP_RRROSAIController also support spline following movement as well.

 BP Parameters for BP_RRROSAIController
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^